MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/b2b/setup-b2b.md

 This topic describes how to set up a B2B e-commerce site in Dynamics 365 Commerce.

 Business-to-business (B2B) e-commerce sites provide some key capabilities that optimize the workflow for a B2B user.
-This topic will walk through the new modules and site settings that need to be configured to enable B2B-specific scenarios.
+This topic walks through the modules and site settings that need to be configured to enable B2B-specific scenarios.

 ## Prerequisites

 - To setup a B2B e-commerce site, the features must be enabled and configured in Commerce headquarters as defined in the feature documentation.

-- The core experiences for product discovery, product details page, cart, checkout etc., are powered by the same modules that are used in a B2C site.
-A site author should be familiar with all the modules that are supported by Dynamics 365 Commerce.
+- Core experiences such as product discovery, product details page, cart, and checkout are powered by the same modules that are used for a business-to-consumer (B2C) site.
+A site author should be familiar with all of the modules supported by Dynamics 365 Commerce.
 For more information, see [Module library overview](../starter-kit-overview.md).

-- This document also assumes the site author understands the basics of Commerce site builder, templates, fragments, and pages to be able to enable the B2B features in their e-commerce site.
+- This topic assumes that site authors understand the basics of Commerce site builder, templates, fragments, and pages to be able to enable the B2B features for e-commerce sites.

 ## Site settings

-Site level settings can be accessed in site builder under **Site Settings \> Extensions**.
+Site-level settings can be accessed in site builder under **Site Settings \> Extensions**.
 For B2B scenarios, the following two site settings have been added.

-1. **Customer Account Payment** - Customer account payment allows the user to pay for an order using a customer account.
-This setting can be supported for B2B, B2C, All customers or disabled via this setting.
-If your B2B site supports Customer accounts, you should choose "Enabled for B2B customers"
+- **Enable customer account payments** - The **Enable customer account payments** property allows users to pay for orders using customer accounts.
+Available values for this property are **Enabled for B2B customers**, **Enabled for B2C customers**, **Enabled for all customers**, and **Disabled for all customers**.
+If your B2B site supports customer accounts, you should select **Enabled for B2C customers**.

-1. **Enable order quantity limits** – When making large orders, the order quantity feature allows you to set limits on the number of items that can be ordered for each product/category etc. This feature can be configured in Headquarters.
-On e-commerce it can be enabled for all, disabled or enabled for B2B or B2C only.
+- **Enable order quantity limits** – The **Enable order quantity limits** property allows you to set limits on the number of items that can be ordered for each product or category.
+Available values for this property are **Enabled for B2B customers**, **Enabled for B2C customers**, **Enabled for all customers**, and **Disabled for all customers**.

 > [!NOTE]
-> When upgrading to latest SSK, you will need to follow additional steps to ensure these Site Settings are available in your environment.
-These steps are called out under "Update appsettings.json" section [here](https://docs.microsoft.com/dynamics365/commerce/e-commerce-extensibility/sdk-updates).
+> When upgrading to latest version of the module library, you need to follow additional steps to ensure that the site settings described above are available in your environment.
+For more information, see [Update the app.settings.json file](e-commerce-extensibility/sdk-updates#update-the-appsettingsjson-file).

-## Become a business partner
+## Become a business partner pages

-To become a Business Partner, a user needs to first submit a business partner request.
-To sign-up for a partner account, we need to setup a partner account.
-On submitting the request, the user should see a confirmation message that the request is submitted.
-In addition, the link to partner request should be made available on the B2B home page for user to easily discover and initiate the process.
+To become a business partner, users must first submit a business partner request.
+To sign up for a business partner account, users must set up a partner account.
+After submitting the business partner request, users will see a confirmation message that the request has been submitted.
+In addition, the link to the business partner request will be available on the B2B home page for users to initiate the process.

-### Business partner request
+### Create a business partner request page

-The request to become a business partner is initiated using the **Partner Sign-up** module.
+The request to become a business partner is initiated using the **Partner sign up** module.
 This module allows you to collect the user information necessary for the sign-up process.
 In addition, we also use the **Business account address** module to capture the business user's address.

-Below are the steps needed to configure this page.
+To set up and configure the business partner sign-up page in Commerce site builder, follow these steps.

-1. In site builder, setup a template that allows Partner Sign-up, BreadCrumb, Header, Footer, Content Block, Text block, Breadcrumb, Product collection modules.
-Lets call this "Sign-up" template.
+1. Create a template that includes partner sign-up, breadcrumb, header, footer, content block, text block, and product collection modules.
+Enter "Sign-up" as the name for this template.

-1. In Site Builder, create a page "Business Partner Request" using "Sign-up" template.
+1. Create a page named "Business Partner Request" using the **Sign-up** template you created.
-1. In the Page Header slot, add the header fragment that is pre-configured with the site header.
+1. In the **Header** slot, add the header fragment that is preconfigured with the site header.
-1. In the page Footer slot, add the footer fragment that is pre-configured with the site footer.
+1. In the **Footer** slot, add the footer fragment that is preconfigured with the site footer.
-1. In the page Main slot, add a Container.
-Set Width to Fill Container.
+1. In the **Main** slot, add a **Container** module.
+Set the **Width** to **Fill Container**.
-1. To the Container, add a Breadcrumb module.
-Configure the Breadcrumb with respective secondary links.
-In the e.g. shown below, we are using Account Home/ Current page.
+1. In the **Container** slot, add a **Breadcrumb** module.
+Configure the module with breadcrumb links, for example **Home \> Become a business partner**.
-1. To the Container add the **Partner Sign-up** module, below the Breadcrumb.
-In the module property panel, define the heading as "Become a business partner".
+1. In the **Container** slot, add the **Partner Sign-up** module below the **Breadcrumb** module.
+In the module properties pane, enter "Become a business partner" as the heading.
-1. Select the Partner-signup module in the module outline and Add module.
-Choose **Business account address**.
+1. In the **Partner sign up** slot, add a **Business account address** module.
-1. To the Container, add a Text block module below the Partner-Signup module.
+1. In the **Container** slot, add a **Text block** module below the **Partner sign up** module.
 Here you can define some terms and conditions for the sign-up process.
-1. Save, Preview and Publish
+1. Select **Save**, and then select **Preview** to preview the page.
+1. Select **Save**, select **Finish editing** to check in the page, and then select **Publish** to publish it.
-1. Publish the Url for this new page.
+1. Publish the URL for the page.

-Below is an image showing the Site builder page configuration and the page hosting these modules.
+Below is an image showing the site builder page configuration and the page hosting these modules.

-### Request confirmation
+### Create a request confirmation page

 Once a business partner request is submitted, we want to show a confirmation to the user acknowledging their submission.
 For this we will create a confirmation page and link the Partner request page to this confirmation page.

-1. In Site Builder, create a page "Partner Request Confirmation " using "Sign-up" template
+1. Create a page "Partner Request Confirmation " using "Sign-up" template
 1. In the Page Header slot, add the header fragment that is pre-configured with the site header.
 1. In the page Footer slot, add the footer fragment that is pre-configured with the site footer.
 1. In the page Main slot, add a Container.
 Set Container Width to Fill Container.